-If you are a parent or the caretaker of a child with a urea cycle disorder (UCD), you may have many questions on how to best manage their disease.
+If you are a parent or a caretaker of a child with a urea cycle disorder (UCD), you may have many questions on how to best manage their disease.
 Nutrition, activity, medicine and treatment are all important factors.
 Here is some information that can help make your role a little easier as well as what steps to take in case of an emergency.

 A UCD can cause the amount of ammonia in a child’s blood to rise to unsafe levels.
 This can make him or her very sick.
 The symptoms of high ammonia don’t appear quickly.
 If you’re new to managing a UCD for your child, it may be easy to miss the subtle signs that ammonia is rising.
 By the time a child with a UCD appears to be sick, it usually means that medical attention is required.
 If this happens, you should follow the emergency protocol at the end of this section.